HaleBera/A-NOVEL-CONTAINER-ATTACKS-DATASET-FOR-INTRUSION-DETECTION/README.md

 -----------------------------------------------------------------------------------------------------
 DATASET CREATION SCENARIOS
 -----------------------------------------------------------------------------------------------------

-    SCENARIO I: "Define different Attackers for each CVE.
-Each includes different types of commands and payloads"
+    SCENARIO I: "Define different Attackers for each CVE. by using different types of commands or payloads"
     -----------
         1. For each CVE, we defined at least "3" different attackers, using attackerBase.py